 Daytrana patches come in sealed outer and individual pouches.
 Once the outer pouch is opened, you should use or discard the contents within 2 months.
 Each Daytrana patch should be kept in its individual protective pouch until you’re ready to apply it.

 Daytrana should be stored at a room temperature of up to 77°F (25°C).
-The drug may be stored for brief periods at temperatures between 59°F to 86°F (15°C to 30°C).
+The drug may be stored for brief periods at temperatures between 59°F and 86°F (15°C to 30°C).
 Avoid storing this medication in areas where it could get damp or wet, such as bathrooms.

 Disposal